 But how do you choose the right warning system to meet your needs as well as fit your budget?
 Here are a few things to consider when picking a burglar deterrent.

 Many intruder alarm systems use a photo-sensor motion indicator that detects when a light beam is interrupted.
-More advanced security systems use passive infrared (PIR) motion detectors that recognize infrared radiated body heat.
-Various types of response alarm system may be triggered by an intruder alert.
+More advanced security systems use passive infrared (PIR) motion detectors that recognise infrared radiated body heat.
+An intruder alert may trigger various types of response alarm system.

 Monitored alarms come in several flavours.
-A monitored warning system typically connects to a receiving centre that takes appropriate action.
+A controlled warning system typically connects to a receiving centre that takes appropriate action.
 If you opt for a monitoring contract, your alarm installation should conform to minimum standards, and so experienced professionals are best employed to install it.

 Intruder alarm systems may be wired or wireless.
 Wireless alerts are less intrusive, are easier to install and maintain and relatively simple to reinstall if you move home or office.
 Battery-powered sensors communicate with a control panel using radio signals.

 New and improved alert systems appear on the market all the time.
 Advances in microelectronics and the growth of internet cloud services means efficient and sophisticated intruder alarm systems can be installed and maintained at a very reasonable cost.